- What every physician needs to know:

 1. Adequate whole thickness punch biopsy or incisional biopsy.

-2. If primary is narrow (<1 mm) and it is greater than 0.75 mm, displays Clark level IV (into the reticular dermis), ulceration, or excess mitoses (>1/mm2) then a sentinel lymphatic staging is suggested.
+2. If primary is narrow (<1 mm) and it is greater than 0.75 mm, displays Clark level IV (into the reticular dermis), ulceration, or excess mitoses (>1/mm2) then a sentinel lymphatic (SLN) staging is considered.
 Lesions greater than 1mm are generally mapped at the time of the wide excision.

 3. Initially any laboratory testing or CT or PET scanning is not recommended.